-Ecstasy or Molly (MDMA) is a synthetic drug that has both stimulating and hallucinogenic effects, which typically lasts from 3-6 hours with a half-life of around seven hours.
+Ecstasy or Molly (MDMA) typically lasts from 3-6 hours with a half-life of around seven hours.
 “Half-life” is a term that refers to the time it takes for half of a dose of the drug to be eliminated from a person’s system.

 Recreational Effects and Metabolism